sbeaumont/od-info/README.md

 updated files from the ref-data folder in this project, or go straight to the source at https://github.com/OpenDominion/OpenDominion/tree/develop/app/data and replace them in the ref-data folder.

+## Packaging the app to your own architecture

+If you also install PyInstaller,

+    pip3 install pyinstaller

+you can use

+    pyinstaller odinfo.spec

+to build an executable that will run on your architecture.